MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

 ### Model Deployment

+- It is the integration of the model and its resources into a production environment so that it can be used to create predictions.
 - Technology transfer: Experimental framework may not suffice for production
   - A/B testing or shadow testing: Helps catch production issues early